Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Background

-We present LDL decomposition with matrices whose elements are over a general field $\mathbb F$ with identity elements $0,1$.
-Let $a^*$ denote a conjugation relation on $\mathbb F$.
-We assume the given matrix $A$ satisfies a symmetry in the form $a_{ij}=a_{ji}^*$.
-It is straight-forward to extend the algorithms and analysis in this paper to the skew-symmetric case, i.e., $a_{ij}=-a_{ji}$ or $a_{ij}=-a_{ji}^*$.
-In such cases, the $D$ matrix in LDL will satisfy $D^H=-D$ and consist of only anti-diagonal 2-by-2 blocks.
-Hence, we may apply LDL factorization to e.g., a complex Hermitian or skew-Hermitian matrix, a real symmetric or skew-symmetric matrix, or a symmetric matrix over GF(2).
-From here-on we assume a fixed field $\mathbb{F}$ and symmetry relation, and refer to any matrix satisfying the symmetry relation as $H$-symmetric, with the notation $B=A^H$ implying $b_{ij}=a_{ji}^*$.
+We present LDL decomposition for matrices over a general field $\mathbb F$ with identity elements $0,1$.
+Throughout, either $a^*=a$ (the main arbitrary-field setting), or $a\mapsto a^*$ is a fixed involution on $\mathbb F$ (for example, the standard conjugation on a quadratic extension).
+We assume the given matrix $A$ satisfies the symmetry relation $a_{ij}=a_{ji}^*$.
+The only property of $*$ used by the elimination identities below is that this symmetry is preserved by the Schur complements arising from nonsingular $1\times 1$ and $2\times 2$ pivots.
+It is straightforward to extend the algorithms and analysis in this paper to the skew-symmetric case, i.e., $a_{ij}=-a_{ji}$ or $a_{ij}=-a_{ji}^*$.
+In such cases, the $D$ matrix in LDL satisfies $D^H=-D$ and consists only of anti-diagonal $2\times 2$ blocks.
+Hence, we may apply LDL factorization to, e.g., a complex Hermitian or skew-Hermitian matrix, a real symmetric or skew-symmetric matrix, or a symmetric matrix over GF(2).
+From here on, we assume a fixed field $\mathbb F$ and involution, and refer to any matrix satisfying the symmetry relation as $H$-symmetric, with the notation $B=A^H$ implying $b_{ij}=a_{ji}^*$.